Syntax details for the DB1 (databases) course at HdM Stuttgart

 You can create virtual columns in regular tables without using

-(note that this checks if any current varchar2
+(note that this checks if any current varchar2s are larger

 than the new size and fails if they are.):